-- constructively challenge and contribute to the development of strategy - monitor the reporting of performance - scrutinise the performance of management in meeting agreed goals and objectives - ensure that financial information is accurate and that financial controls and systems of risk management are robust and defensible - determine the appropriate level of remuneration of Executive Directors - have a prime role in appointing and, where necessary, removing Executive Directors and in succession planning - support executives in their leadership of the business while monitoring their conduct - approve and revise the principles of the remuneration policy both at Bank and Group level and oversee its implementation (see also par.
+- constructively challenge and contribute to the development of strategy - monitor the reporting of performance - scrutinise the performance of management in meeting agreed goals and objectives - ensure that financial information is accurate and that financial controls and systems of risk management are robust and defensible - determine the appropriate level of remuneration of Executive Directors - support executives in their leadership of the business while monitoring their conduct - oversee CEO's and Executives' performance - approve and revise the principles of the remuneration policy both at Bank and Group level and oversee its implementation (see also par.
 E.2.1).

-Where they considered it necessary, the Independent Non-Executive Directors should submit, to the ordinary or extraordinary Shareholders' General Meetings of Eurobank, their own reports on a specific subject, either individually or together.
+Where they consider it necessary, the Independent Non-Executive Directors should submit, to the ordinary or extraordinary Shareholders' General Meetings of Eurobank, their own reports on a specific subject, either individually or together.